bnnyng/garden/content/evergreen/reading-log.md

 ## Unprocessed

+- [ ] 📚 [[@2024aguerayarcasComputational]], “Computational Life: How Self-Replicating Programs Emerge from Simple Interaction”
 - [ ] 📚 [[@1950bourbakiArchitecture]], “The Architecture of Mathematics”
 - [ ] 📚 [[@1995rosen]], “Effective processes and natural law”
 - [ ] 📚 [[@2015walker]], “The Descent of Math”